Flomp/wanderer/docs/src/content/docs/run/backend-configuration.md

 ## Configure SMTP settings

-wanderer can send email notifications to users (e.g. when a user gains a new follower).
+<span class="-tracking-[0.075em]">wanderer</span> can send email notifications to users (e.g. when a user gains a new follower).
 This is also relevant to send password reset notifications.
 To enable sending email, you need to configure your SMPT settings in PocketBase.

 ![Pocketbase Mail Settings](../../../assets/guides/pocketbase_mail_settings.png)